niklasmh/ntnu/README.md

 # NTNU
-Luckely for you, now everyone can copy my work!
+Luckily for you, now everyone can copy my work!